wodby/docker4drupal/README.md

 `[VERSION]` is a version (without patch version) of an application running in a container, e.g. `wodby/nginx:1.15-x.x.x` where Nginx version is `1.15` and `x.x.x` is a stability tag.
 Sometimes it includes two versions, e.g. `wodby/drupal:8-7.2-x.x.x` where `8` is the version of vanilla Drupal and `7.2` is the version of PHP.
 For some images we include both major and minor version like PHP `7.2`, for others we include only major like Redis `5`.

-`[STABILITY_TAG]` is a version of an image (not application) that corresponds to a git tag of the image repository, e.g. `wodby/mariadb:10.2-3.3.8` has MariaDB `10.2` and stability tag [`3.3.8`](https://github.com/wodby/mariadb/releases/tag/3.3.8).
+`[STABILITY_TAG]` is a version of an image (not application) that corresponds to a git tag of the image repository, e.g. `wodby/mariadb:10.2-3.3.8` has MariaDB `10.2` and stability tag `3.3.8` that corresponds to a [git tag](https://github.com/wodby/mariadb/releases/tag/3.3.8).
 New stability tags include patch updates for applications and an image fixes/improvements (new env vars, orchestration actions fixes, etc).
 Changelog for a stability tag can be found in corresponding a git tag description.
 Stability tags follow [semantic versioning](https://semver.org/).

 We highly encourage to use images only with stability tags.